BersisSe/BersisSe/README.md

 I spend most of my time building tools for Rust and its ecosystem, and I also enjoy exploring other programming languages and technologies.
 I like working on side projects, experimenting with ideas, and learning by building.
 I am especially interested in Computer Science and Embedded Development but also enjoy creating software for the higher level stuff.
 I’m a strong collaborator and organizer, and I enjoy working in teams to plan and build together.
-I am a great collabrator and a great orginizator.
 If our intrests align I'll be more then happy to built something together.

 # 💻 Tech Stack:
 ### **Languages**